TheRealFayz/Tactica/README.md

 # Tactica
 Raid boss tactic announcer for Turtle Wow, which allows you to share strategies with fellow raiders.
-Includes over 85+ default raid tactics for all Turtle WoW raid content.
+Includes over 85+ default raid tactics by Doite for all Turtle WoW raid content and allows for custom-added tactics as well.

 ## How to Use
-The addon will automatically show the post UI/frame when targeting a raid boss (move & lock/unlock available via "L"/"U" symbol to the top-right).
+The addon will automatically show the post UI/frame if you are the raid leader or have assist, when targeting a raid boss (move & lock/unlock available via "L"/"U" symbol to the top-right).
 It can be controlled more advanced through slash commands.
 The primary commands are `/tt` or `/tactica`, which will list available commands.
 Other commands are:

 ### Post/announce raid tactics
 `/tt post`
 -   Select raid, boss and optionally tactic (else default if no custom has been added)
 -   Will automatically show when selecting a raid boss, out of combat
+-   You need to be raid leader or have assist (in a raid)

 ### Add custom raid tactics
 `/tt add`